Attaches an EBS volume to a running or stopped instance and exposes it to the instance with the specified device name.

 The ID of the instance.

-The ID of the Amazon EBS volume.
+The ID of the EBS volume.
 The volume and instance must be within the same Availability Zone.

 The following elements are returned.